s-du/Thermogram/README.md

 ## Usage
 (Coming soon)

+## Coming next
+We plan to implement the following functionalities:
+-

 ## Contributing
-Contributions to the WhatTheCrack App are welcome!
+Contributions to the Thermogram App are welcome!
 If you find any bugs, have suggestions for new features, or would like to contribute enhancements, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.